 However, related to the issue of failing to disclose a new technology, the courts and competition authorities have considered failure to license essential technologies.
 In the patent infringement dispute Unwired Planet v Huawei, the High Court examined - but ultimately rejected - a claim that Unwired Planet committed an abuse of dominance by failing to offer a licence to standard essential patents (SEPs) on fair, reasonable and non-discriminatory (FRAND) terms before seeking an injunction against Huawei.
 This follows a series of recent EU cases concerning abusive conduct by parties seeking injunctions in respect of SEPs without offering licences on FRAND terms to willing licensees (Huawei v ZTE, Motorola and Samsung).
 Both the High Court and the Court of Appeal in Unwired Planet v Huawei found that the procedure prescribed in Huawei v ZTE for negotiating SEP licence fees merely created a 'safe harbour', not mandatory conditions that a SEP owner had to follow to avoid a finding of abuse.
+The case has been appealed to the UK Supreme Court.

-21 | Price discrimination
+21 Price discrimination